Inria’s European and International Partnerships Department (EIPD) launches the 2019 call for Inria Associate Teams.

 The aim of the Inria@SiliconValley program is to strengthen and structure existing collaborations between Inria and its partners in California, and support new innovative projects.

 As such, Inria@SiliconValley fosters the creation of Associate teams between Inria research teams and California partners.

 Coordinated by Inria’s European and International Partnerships Department (EIPD) with an Inria senior scientist based full time in California, Inria@SiliconValley offers:

 - A dedicated website to promote joint research activities, funding opportunities (French and US), news etc.

 - The HAL INRIA-SiliconValley Collection that gathers all the publications related to the program.

 - A newsletter to inform the community and communicate at large about the initiatives arising from the collaborations.

-- The organization of an annual workshop to exchange about ongoing collaborations and investigate opportunities for new ones.
-Obviously, the participation of the Inria@SiliconValley associate teams is key and the related expenses need to be budgeted by the teams.
+- The organization of workshops to exchange about ongoing collaborations and investigate opportunities for new ones.
+The participation of the Inria@SiliconValley associate teams is key and the related expenses need to be budgeted by the teams.
 Inria’s European and International Partnerships Department (EIPD) will inform as soon as possible the associate teams’ Principal Investigators about the workshop’s tentative dates and location (the workshop usually takes place around May/June) so that teams can plan ahead if they wish to organize a co-located working meeting with their collaborators.

 - EIPD programs targeted to Inria-California cooperation (sabbatical, post-doc, International Chair etc.).